Have you ever wondered how they get the sound so loud in cinemas, not to mention rock concerts?

 It isn’t by applying lots of power, although that helps.
 Mostly it is by using highly efficient loudspeakers.
 That is, loudspeakers that convert a significant proportion of the incoming electrical energy into acoustical energy.

 That, as it happens, is something that is quite difficult to do.

-Consider an average high quality high fidelity loudspeaker.
-You can probably argue with this, but I’d guess that the average sensitivity is 89dBSPL output for 2.83 volts input, measured at one metre.
+, but I’d guess that the average sensitivity is 89dBSPL output for 2.83 volts input, measured at one metre.
 (Why 2.83 volts?
 That’s the voltage required for one watt of power into an eight ohm load.)

 So how efficient is that in conventional terms?
 Brace yourself: that is 0.5% efficient.
 In other words, if your loudspeakers are typical, 99.5% of the power you pump into them is converted to heat in the loudspeaker, with just a smidgeon left over to produce actual sound.